ARTS

 with death, the mystery of it.
 And what they say and see before

-talk to their dead loved one, some of them report their loved
+them talk to their dead loved one, some of them report their

-ones coming back, some are scared because they don’t know
+loved ones coming back, some are scared because they don’t

-I’m there because I fear death, but I love the emotion of
+yes, I’m there because I fear death, but I love the

-fear even more.
-But prior to all this – prior to what you
+emotion of fear even more.
+But prior to all this – prior

 ARTS